How to Spot a Fake Michael Jordan Rookie Card and Not Get Scammed

 First, Michael Jordan is a superstar athlete that bridges old school and new school collectors.
 While new collectors might be aware of what previous greats have done, such as Bill Russell or Wilt Chamberlain, it is harder to appreciate their relevance due to low media exposure and the fact they they have not played basketball in so long.
 Michael Jordan is not simply a good basketball player.
 He is a worldwide celebrity with huge brand recognition and a legion of ravenous followers.
 Plus, there are those shoes you may have heard of over the years.

-During the early 1980s, basketball cards in general were not that popular and 1986-87 Fleer was the first officially licensed product since 1981-82 Topps.
+During the early 1980s, basketball cards in general were not that popular and 1986-87 Fleer was the first NBA product with full distribution since 1981-82 Topps.
 Although production numbers were not as large as other sports during the mid-to-late 80s, there are still many out there.
 Even today, the average collector with a few hundred dollars can still likely afford a low-grade Jordan rookie, while gem copies can push to the six figure mark.
 Lastly, it is simply a good-looking card.
 The design has stood the test of time and it now defines that era of basketball cards.
 As the 1986-87 Fleer unopened case and box supply dries up, there is really only one direction for values to push.

 Unfortunately, this strong value and popularity has resulted in an equally strong counterfeit market for Michael Jordan rookie cards.
 The wide variety in the quality of fakes can also cause problems.
 Some are so grainy and poorly done, that even a less-knowledgeable collector would know something was wrong.
 However, there are some some better quality fakes where only one or two things might be slightly off, and those are the most problematic.
 Collectors who prefer the safe route can eliminate the majority of the uncertainty by buying a Michael Jordan rookie card that has been authenticated and slabbed by a reputable grading service.
 These cards do come with a premium cost, that rises significantly based on condition, but you avoid the gnawing paranoia regarding the legitimacy of your purchase.